ugurozdemir97/QuteFighters-v0.2/README.md

 24 mb is images, music and sound effects and the source codes.
 The rest of the data comes from the necessary dll's

 Download link: <a href="https://drive.google.com/file/d/1TYhBjXqaT_-u1Oeqp4WTBkDnwoTlsGq6/view?usp=sharing">Qute Fighters</a>
+Server's source code if you want to test its online feature (read more about it in the "Online Gameplay" section): <a href="https://github.com/ugurozdemir97/Qute-Fighters-Server">Qute Fighters Server</a>

 ## Keys:
 You can change key bindings of both players from How To Play section.
 In default: